savannahghi/mycarehub/README.md

 The project implements the `Clean Architecture` advocated by Robert Martin ('Uncle Bob').

-## Documentation

-API documentation are available at: https://profile-service-docs-uyajqt434q-ew.a.run.app/

-We should strive to always make the documentation reflect the true state of the service

 ### Clean Architecture

 A cleanly architected project should be: